Foundation / Corporation

-Grants ranging from $2,500 to $15,000 to North Carolina organizations that administer summer camp programs to provide camp scholarships for children within the Foundation's service area.
+Grants ranging from $2,500 to $15,000 to North Carolina organizations to provide summer camp scholarships for underserved children within the Foundation's service area.
 Scholarships are intended for children at-risk, ages 5-17, who would otherwise be unable to attend camp due to financial constraint or family situation.
 Grants are intended to benefit children from Chatham, Wake, Orange, and Durham counties.

 Both overnight and day (minimum 5 days per week) camps will be considered, with preference given to full-day and overnight camps.
 Programming must be open to children of all faiths.

 The Send A Kid To Camp program of the Triangle Community Foundation seeks to provide a safe, educational, healthy outlet for children at-risk, and to combat summer learning loss among low-income children, by providing camp tuition assistance to families with financial constraints.

 - Reach youth of color, youth from low-income families, youth with disabilities, youth with limited English proficiency, and youth attending low performing schools.

 - Offer accommodations for campers with special needs.